angelo-angonezi/pytree/README.md

 Installation:
 1. Clone this repository
-2. Change file permissions with 'chmod' (e.g. 'chmod 777 pytree.py')
+2. Run code via command "python /path_to_install/src/pytree.py"
-3. Add pytree.py to path or as an alias in bash_aliases file
+3. (optional) Add previous command to path or as an alias in bash_aliases file - so that "pytree" command is available globally

 Usage: